madelinecambo/100_Days_Of_Code_Python/Day18-Hirst_Painting_Project/readme.md

-# Day 18 - Hirst Dot Painting
+# Day 18 - Damien Hirst Dot Painting

-For Day 18 I created a Hirst Dot Painting using OOP principles.
+For Day 18 I created a Damien Hirst Dot Painting using OOP principles.

 #### Concepts
 * Reading and understanding documentation
 * Creating classes and objects
-* Leveraged the Turtle Graphics library to create a Damien Hirst dot painting

 ## Day 18 Project - Hirst Dot Painting

-Leveraged the Turtle Graphics library to create a version of a Damien Hirst dot painting that is 10 x 10.
+Used the Turtle Graphics library to create a version of a Damien Hirst dot painting that is sized 10 x 10.